simonnickel/snap/package-template.md

 # Package Template

-Description of the Package Template contents and considerations
+Considerations and description of the content in [template-package](./template-package/).

 Partly inspired by https://github.com/mattmassicotte/PackageTemplate